maab16/laravel-user-settings/README.md

 ## Installation
-1. Run `maab16/laravel-user-settings` to include this in your project.
+1. Run `composer require maab16/laravel-user-settings` to include this in your project.

 2. Only for version 2.1.2 or lower.
 Add `'Grimthorr\LaravelUserSettings\ServiceProvider'` to `providers` in `config/app.php`.